christophergandrud/DataCombine/README.md

 data sets--especially time-series cross-section data--easier.
 The package is continually being developed as I turn lines of code that I frequently use into single functions.
 It currently includes the following functions:

+- `change`: calculates the absolute, percentage, and proportion change from a specified lag, including within groups.

 - `CountSpell`: function that returns a variable counting the spell number for an observation.
 Works with grouped data.